Mschmidt19/bank_tech_test/README.md

 ### To check test coverage:
 * Test coverage is included in the terminal output when running rspec, however you can also:
-* Open the coverage viewer in your browser `open coverage/index.html`
+* After running rspec, open the coverage viewer in your browser `open coverage/index.html`

 ### To check linter:
 * Run `rubocop`